A startup story

 “It’s a concept with a brand initiative at its core heart.
 It’s about allowing people access to education in a way that’s fun, engaging and inclusive.
 We’ve chosen to use ‘endless colour’ in our brand on purpose to reflect the diversity of the people we want to help as a business.
 I spent 2 years coming up with the concept for the colours in a way that will allow us to grow with the branding.”

-Their start–up success stories so far
+Their start–up story successes so far

 I conducted my original virtual interview with the team when the company had just been launched and they shared their first success stories; experiencing the highs!